jsturma/backuplens/README.md

 curl http://localhost:8082/health
 ```

-**Note:** The ClamAV Updater requires:
+**Note:** The ClamAV Updater runs as a standalone service (not in a container) and requires:
 - ClamAV container to be running (named `clamav` by default)
-- Access to container runtime (Podman or Docker)
+- Container runtime (Podman or Docker) installed and accessible on the host
-- For local runs, ensure the container runtime socket is accessible

 ### Build Output